BenRuns/Quick-PySite/readme.md

 1. requires python 2.7 and yaml  [PyYaml](http://pyyaml.org/wiki/PyYAML)

-2. To run the site cd to the main director of the site and enter `python tomatoes.py`
+2. To run the site, cd to the main directory of the site and enter `python tomatoes.py`

 3. To add a movie type `add` and follow the prompts.